-Thankfully, there is a road running straight through the island so you can either grab a cidomo (which most people do), cycle or walk it in 30 minutes.
+Thankfully, there is a road that runs straight through the island so you can either grab a cidomo (which most people do), cycle or walk it in 30 minutes.
 There is a warung half way along if you wanted to stop and grab a cold drink or couple of beers (who doesn’t love a walking beer?).

 When the tide was high, we swam out from shore into the warm, crystal clear calm waters and found a turtle swimming near a giant barracuda – we didn’t know which one to look at!
 During our 30 minute swim, we also saw pufferfish, a lone batfish, butterfly fish, Moorish idols, a small school of sergeant majors and a small school of surgeon fish.
 Not bad at all.

 Gili Eco Trust have introduced artificial metal reef cages (called Biorock) which are fed a constant voltage of electricity to encourage coral regeneration and are a natural attraction for all forms of marine life.
 There are now 33 individual projects in the Gilis' and its possible to snorkel or dive round them.

 We saw quite a few people paddle boarding which you can combine with sunset yoga.
 Oh yes, test your balance by doing yoga poses on a paddle board!

 Fancy island hopping?
 Check out the

 It would be wrong of me not to mention the partying on this island, after all, this is what it has become famous for!
 If you like live music, head to Sama Sama which has great reggae bands playing every night and it’s also a cool place to chill out with a beer.